Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ## Creating a hierarchy

 Your next challenge is to rearrange the data into a hierarchy.
-For this, to work we need to arrange the data so that D3 will recognize our hierarchy.
+For this, to work you need to arrange the data so that D3 will recognize our hierarchy.

 At the top level we need: